Give Him a Normal Life

 - Angel had the extremely rare usage of this trope when the child in question wasn't a baby.
 Angel sold himself to Wolfram and Hart so that his teenaged son Connor could be placed with a new family and new memories, to be safe and happy.
 It doesn't quite last - the kid's memories are restored a few months later - but while he gets the memories back, he keeps his new, much more stable, personality, so it's still an improvement.

-- In a flashback, Xena is shown doing this with her son Solan.
+- In a flashback of Xena: Warrior Princess, Xena is shown giving up her son Solan.
 She places the boy with a centaur foster father so that he can grow up in peace and safety (and away from his mother's violent influence).

 - On Charmed, this is the explanation for why the Halliwell Sisters grew up not being able to use their powers or knowing about them: Their mother and grandmother "bound their powers" in order to let them live a safe and normal life.
 This was never quite as much of an option with baby Wyatt, who is an even greater Chosen One than the Charmed Sisters themselves, but the Halliwell Sisters stil had a tendency to wish that they could give Wyatt a normal life.

-- This pretty much sums up why Papa Bartowski left his children on Chuck - another rare case of this trope happening when the children in question weren't infants.
+- This pretty much sums up why Papa Bartowski left his children on Chuck - a case when the children in question weren't infants.

 - Occurs in an unusual way on Lost: Claire disappears into the jungle on her way to the beach camp, leaving baby Aaron behind; Kate then takes Aaron with her to the real world and poses as his mother, presumably justifying this to herself by the fact that she's giving Aaron a normal life off the island.